David Campiti: Glass House Graphics

 In 1993, Campiti resigned from Innovation and founded Glass House Graphics, a new comics packager.
 Campiti gave comics workshops at conventions and art schools in Brazil and the Philippines, cementing further relationships with Brazilian comics artist, including Al Rio.
+One of Glass House's clients was the short-lived publisher Topps Comics.

 In 1995, Campiti briefly served as art director of Pop Comics, a publisher of unauthorized comic book biographies.

 In 1997, Campiti and Glass House Graphics packaged material for the short-lived publisher Amazing Comics Group, founded by Howard Feltman.
 Amazing Comics released three crossover titles in 1997 (most of it using talent Campiti recruited in Brazil), all of which told the story of the "Jewels of the Rising Sun."
 The company was based in Shepherd, Michigan, and had a publishing agreement with Gary Reed of Caliber Comics.

 In the early 2020s Campiti/Glass House Graphics produced graphic novel adaptations for two middle-grade series for Simon & Schuster: The Goddess Girls and Heroes in Training.

 Campiti holds the position of CEO/Manager — USA & South America at Glass House Graphics.
 The company has offices in the U.S., Brazil, Manila, Jakarta, and various locations in Europe, coordinating a roster of worldwide talents that produce art, stories, and digital graphics for a range of publishers and studios.